Daniel4-Scratch/Forums/README.md

 [Example](https://daniel4-scratch.github.io/Forums/topics/1)

 Don't forget to open a pull request!

+@Daniel4-Scratch will comment details (in the pr) on were to find your post.
 ## Topics

 Go into the `topics` folder and create a html with a name like `[GithubUserName]-[PostName].html` > `Daniel4-Scratch-My-Post.html`.